Sterol 24-C-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 5alpha-cholesta-8,24-dien-3beta-ol, whereas its two products are S-adenosylhomocysteine and 24-methylene-5alpha-cholest-8-en-3beta-ol.
+This is a methylation reaction in which zymosterol is converted to fecosterol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:zymosterol 24-C-methyltransferase.
 Other names in common use include Delta24-methyltransferase, Delta24-sterol methyltransferase, zymosterol-24-methyltransferase, S-adenosyl-4-methionine:sterol Delta24-methyltransferase, SMT1, 24-sterol C-methyltransferase, S-adenosyl-L-methionine:Delta24(23)-sterol methyltransferase, and phytosterol methyltransferase.
-This enzyme participates in biosynthesis of steroids.
-It employs one cofactor, glutathione.
+Zymosterol is the preferred substrate for the enzyme but it accepts other sterols with a double bond in the same position in the sidechain, such as desmosterol.
+It uses glutathione as a cofactor.